 Our products are sold in over 120 countries and territories.
 As a geographically diverse company we are susceptible to global economic trends, geopolitical conflicts, domestic and foreign governmental policies, and changes in foreign exchange rates.
-In particular, economic conditions in China have had, and are expected to continue to have, an impact on our strategic initiatives, including our growth agenda in the region for Prestige products and our skincare business implementation.
+In particular, economic conditions in China have had, and are expected to continue to have, an impact on our strategic initiatives, including our growth agenda in the region for Prestige products and our skincare business implementation growth priorities.
+Within the China market we continue to monitor and take actions to address the impact to our Consumer Beauty brands which have experienced sales declines as retailers and distributors continue to deplete their existing inventory.
 In addition, as the conflict in the Red Sea continues to develop, we have implemented alternate transport routes and have purchased safety stock to mitigate impacts on the flow of goods.
 We remain attentive to economic and geopolitical conditions that may materially impact our business.
 We continue to explore and implement risk mitigation strategies in the face of these unfolding conditions and remain agile in adapting to changing circumstances.
 Such conditions have or may have global implications which may impact the future performance of our business in unpredictable ways.